gridsome/gridsome.org/blog/2020-08-14-integrate-vuex-with-modules/index.md

 ## Shopping Cart Example

-The following shopping cart example will show how to setup products using markdown with shopping cart functionality and state managed by Vuex.
+The following shopping cart example will show how to setup products using Markdown files with shopping cart functionality and state managed by Vuex.
 For the Vuex state to be persistant across page reloads and also across tabs we'll install `vuex-persistedstate` and `vuex-shared-mutations`.

 #### Step 1 - Install dependencies